 <webview> element has many custom methods and events, similar to

-webContents, that allow you much greater control over the contents.
+webContents, that provide you with greater control over the content.

 Compared to an

-BrowserWindow implements it.
-However, they are not part of your DOM but are overlaid on top of them, which means you will have to manage their position manually.
+on top of them, you will have to manage their position manually.